 How To Find The Center Of Dialation

-Nov 25, 2025 · 12 min read
+12 min read

 Main Subheading: Unveiling the Concept of Dilation and its Center

 Dilation, a type of geometric transformation, involves resizing an object.
-The original object and its dilated image are similar figures, meaning they have the same shape but different sizes.
+Worth adding: the original object and its dilated image are similar figures, meaning they have the same shape but different sizes.
 This resizing is governed by two crucial elements: the center of dilation and the scale factor.
 The scale factor determines the extent of the enlargement or reduction, while the center of dilation serves as the fixed point from which all points on the original object are either moved away (enlargement) or towards (reduction).

 Comprehensive Overview